 Repositories enable the storage, publication and findability of digital resources.

 Via user interfaces, you can upload your research data together with contextual information and determine the use of your data with appropriate licences.
 Interested third parties can find and view your (open) data through common search engines on the internet and download and reuse it if defined so.
-Metadata and persistent identifiers ensure that datasets are citable and increase the visibility of researchers and their associated research institutions.
+Metadata, opens an external URL in a new window and persistent identifiers, opens an external URL in a new window ensure that datasets are findable and citable and increase the visibility of researchers and their associated research institutions.

-The TU Wien does not yet operate its own data repository, but the need for an institutional data repository is currently being assessed.
+The TU Wien does not yet operate its own data repository.

 Types of publications/documents stored at reposiTUm: